mikegallimore/NHL_Single/README.md

 ### Setup
 1. Clone/Download the NHL_Single files
 2. Move the folder containing the NHL_Single files wherever you want them stored on your machine
-3. Using your machine's interactive Python shell (i.e. command line interface; for Anaconda or Miniconda, this is Anaconda Prompt):
+3. Using your machine's interactive Python shell (i.e. command line interface; for Anaconda or Miniconda, this is Anaconda Prompt):<br>
-   <li>Change the working directory to the NHL_Single folder</li>
+   a.
+Change the working directory to the NHL_Single folder
-   <li>Create a new environment and install dependencies</li>
+   b.
+Create a new environment and install dependencies<br>

    ##### Anaconda or Miniconda as package and environment manager
    <code>conda create -n environment_name -f environment.yml</code><br>